-All of the examples above, of course, require a bit of advanced knowledge (except, perhaps, for projective geometry).
-But perhaps the way most people first think of it is in terms of listing things: "1, 2, 3, and go on forever", or as a way of counting things: "there are an infinite number of integers.
+All of the examples above, require a bit of advanced knowledge (except, perhaps, for projective geometry).

+Perhaps the way most people first think of infinity is either in terms of listing things: "1, 2, 3, and go on forever", or as a way of counting things: "there are an infinite number of integers".
 In this paper we'll examine these last two interpretations.